nerrma/tutoring/README.md

 Tutoring materials for COMP9417.

-In the root directory:
+Just use `make` to make the slides.

+For more pointed
-- Make notes using `make notes/tutX.pdf`.
+- Make slides using `make slides`.
-- Make slides using `make slides/slides_tutX.pdf`.
+- Make notes using `make notes`.
+This isn't used often.